haijiaolu/vol/docs/post/hebert-2015.md

 and options it would have been better.
 The code needs cleaning up.”

-I was a bit disheartened; the game was really about the 11 pages of text I had written for the "choose your adventure" aspect of it.
+I was a bit disheartened; the game was really about the 11 pages of text I had written for the “choose your adventure” aspect of it.
 But I realized that if I wanted to make stuff more people thought was good, I'd have to learn a lot.

-I'd have to learn "real programming".
+I'd have to learn “real programming”.
 Move from JScript in a GUI toolkit to something better, like PHP.
 So I learned that, along with Javascript.
 Then eventually I was told to learn how to do real programming again;
 PHP is terrible.
 I was told to maybe try Python, which I then learned.